Everest Panorama Trek – Perfect trek for elderly and family.

 Day 04: Namche Bazaar to Tengboche.

 An enjoyable walk on Nepali flat with the view of Amadablam and Mt.
 Everest at Kyangim.
 From Kyangim, we will walk down to the river to Phunki Thenga for lunch.
-After hot food at Phunki Thenga, steep up and zigzag climb will lead us to Tengboche Monastery through forests of blue pine, fir, and black juniper.
+After hot food at Phunki Thenga, the steep up and zigzag climb will lead us to Tengboche Monastery through forests of blue pine, fir, and black juniper.
 At evening we will attend the daily Puga (pray) at Monastery.

 Day 05: Tengboche to Khumjung Village.